cmakride/SCRFA-frontend/README.md

  Added the Color Palette, for time sake, added in each color depending on the row number, for example in tailwind text-row3-5 would be the third row and 5th color to the right so based on the pdf file this would be the red color #E9261D

+ ### Friday 06/24/2022:
+ Did a focused hour before had to go into work.
+Setup the Navbar component, home page component, Installed React Router Dom.
+Wrapped the App component in Router so NavLinks can work in the Navbar.
+And Setup basic Navbar styling.
+Once get back will start to build out the Hamburger Functionality and Search bar drop down.

 ## Planning:
 ### 1. ~~Create App and Initialize Tailwind~~